wwivbbs/docs/wwivnetlinux.md

 _**Configuring WWIVnet details and directories**_

-1. edit ${WWIV_DIR}/.wwivrc and change WWIVNET_NODE=yournodenumber to your node number (e.g., If your node is 90, then the variable should be WWIVNET_NODE=90).
-2. create ${WWIV_DIR}/wwivnet
+# create ${WWIV_DIR}/nets/wwivnet
-3. get network info files wwivnet.zip and extract into ${WWIV_DIR}/wwivnet
+# get network info files wwivnet.zip and extract into ${WWIV_DIR}/nets/wwivnet
-4. create ${WWIV_DIR}/wwivnet/CALLOUT.NET: Make a DOS-formatted file with a single line containing the @1 node (it's the only active node relaying messages, atm).
+# create ${WWIV_DIR}/nets/wwivnet/callout.net: Make a file with a single line containing the @1 node (it's the only active node relaying messages, atm).
-5. use init to set up network info (select "N")
+# use init to set up network info (select "N")
 * Network type : WWIVnet
 * Network name : WWIVnet
 * Node number : <your node number>
-* Data Directory : wwivnet/
+* Data Directory : nets/wwivnet/
-6. run network (the shell script) - Now that all the WWIVNet config bits are in place, we can run the network.exe via dosemu and it will set up the majority of the directory structure under ${WWIV_DIR}/wwivnet for us.
+# run network (the shell script) - Now that all the WWIVNet config bits are in place, we can run the network.exe via dosemu and it will set up the majority of the directory structure under ${WWIV_DIR}/wwivnet for us.
-7. make the inbound-processed directory
-* mkdir ${WWIV_DIR}/wwivnet/inbound-processed

 We should now have all our directories in place.
 The main ones for mail processing are Directory | Description
 -----------|-------------
 ${WWIV_DIR} | your bbs userid's home dir for the .*rc files.
 The network* shell scripts go here as well
 ${WWIV_DIR}/bin | location for most of the non-wwiv utility scripts
-${WWIVNET_DIR}/mqueue | where PPP puts outgoing
-${WWIVNET_DIR}/inbound/new | where we will have fetch+proc put new incoming
-${WWIVNET_DIR}/inbound-processed | where stuff gets moved to when processed

 _**Getting mail config**_